janba/GEL/README.md

 #$> mkdir build; cd build; cmake ..; make -j8 ; cd ..
 ```
 ### Creating a PyGEL3D package and installing it
-to create a wheel package for PyGEL3D that works with Python 3, you can next issue the commands:
+to create a wheel package for PyGEL3D that works with Python 3, you can next issue the command
 ```
 #$> python3 setup.py bdist_wheel
 ```